-For senior homeowners who want to supplement their income in retirement, a reverse mortgage may make sense.
-But this unique financial product isn’t for everyone and certain reverse mortgage requirements must be met to qualify for this type of loan.
+For senior homeowners who want to supplement their income in retirement, a reverse mortgage can seem very attractive.
+But this unique financial product isn’t for everyone, and certain reverse mortgage requirements must be met to qualify for this type of loan.

 What Is A Reverse Mortgage?

 A reverse mortgage is a loan that allows you to borrow against the equity in your home.
 The loan proceeds you receive from the reverse mortgage first pay off your existing mortgage, if you have one, and any remaining money can be used however you like.

 Because the proceeds of the loan paid off your existing mortgage, you’re no longer required to make a monthly mortgage payment, though you’re still required to pay your property taxes, homeowners insurance and home maintenance costs.
 The loan won’t come due until you move out of the home, sell the home, pass away or fail to uphold the responsibilities of the loan – including maintaining the home and paying your property taxes and insurance on it.

 The most common type of reverse mortgage is a home equity conversion mortgage (HECM) backed by the Federal Housing Administration (FHA).
 This is the type of loan we’ll focus on when talking about the reverse mortgage rules on qualification.

 Rocket Mortgage® lets you get to house hunting sooner.

 The requirements for a reverse mortgage specify a certain eligible age group (62 and over) and property standards outlined by the U.S Department of Housing and Urban Development (HUD).
 Some homeowners must also be prepared to set aside a portion of their reverse mortgage funds for ongoing property costs, depending on the results of the required financial assessment.